runjini/Runjini_Sprint_3/README.md

 **Author:** Runjini Murthy

 __*Project Description:*__
 Using a wine review data set from Kaggle, SQL and R will be used to perform basic analysis on the data contained within this file.
+The Kaggle file data was scraped from WineEnthusiast during the week of November 24th, 2017.

 Within SQL, the following queries will be made:
 1. How many countries are represented on this list?
 2. What is the max points/rating for a given wine?
 3. What is the minimum points/rating for a given wine?